irvingywang/CS180-Team-Project/README.md

   - Overall, this class is useful for augmenting the simplicity of our code.

 ## Testing
-- `LocalTest`: Tests all the methods created.
+- `DatabaseTest`: Tests all the methods created.
   - This class allows for the testing of all other classes and methods, which is a crucial step to ensure the functionality of the entire social media platform.
 ## Networking